Last Updated on May 13, 2021 by Dani

 After all, washing down a slice of pizza with bubble tea couldn’t be easier to arrange than here in this strange intercultural zone in lower Manhattan.
-There had to be more to the story, which is why we signed on for a food tour of Little Italy and Chinatown with Ahoy New York Food Tours in June.
+There had to be more to the story, which is why we signed on for a Little Italy and Chinatown food tour with Ahoy New York Food Tours in June.

 Whether you have been to New York ten times or are planning your first visit, Ahoy Food tours is a great place to start.
 Come hungry because Alana, tour guide and owner of the company, will make sure you leave completely stuffed, all while feeding you fascinating nuggets of history about the waves of immigration that have given New York, and the U.S. as a whole, the texture it has today.

 Myth #1: New York’s best Italian food can be found in Little Italy